Ragulakarthik/Sithafal_Assignments_Using_RAG_Pipeline/README.md

 ## 🧩 How It Works
 Load PDF: Load and extract content using UnstructuredPDFLoader.

+Load Website Data: Load and extract content using UnstructuredPDFLoader.

 Split Text: Use RecursiveCharacterTextSplitter to chunk the text into logical pieces.

 Create Embeddings: Convert the chunks into vector embeddings using Ollama’s embedding model.